apilola/tension-tools/README.md

 ### Requirements
 - Atleast Unity 2021.3.18f1
-- This package requires the use of the Universal Render Pipeline although the underlying approach does not require it.
+- This Noodle Demo in the showcase above requires the use of the Universal Render Pipeline although the package itself should work in any pipeline

 ### Installation
 Edit your package manifest to include this package.